openfl/OpenFLDevelopersGuide/working-with-video/controlling-video-playback.md

 NetStream.Play.Start NetStream.Buffer.Empty NetStream.Buffer.Full NetStream.Buffer.Empty NetStream.Buffer.Full NetStream.Buffer.Empty NetStream.Buffer.Full NetStream.Buffer.Flush NetStream.Play.Stop NetStream.Buffer.Empty NetStream.Buffer.Flush

-The two codes that you want to specifically listen for are “NetStream.Play.Start” and “NetStream.Play.Stop” which signal the beginning and end of the video’s playback.
+The two codes that you want to specifically listen for are "NetStream.Play.Start" and "NetStream.Play.Stop" which signal the beginning and end of the video’s playback.
 The following snippet uses a switch statement to filter these two codes and trace a message:

 function statusHandler(event:NetStatusEvent):void